-Regarding the second point above, consistent calling sequences, it came to me that dealing with the third point above, moving around image-caption pairs, would naturally address the second point.
+It came to me that dealing with the third point above (moving around image-caption pairs), would naturally address the second point (consistent calling sequences).

 Regarding the third point above, it seemed to me that the best approach was to separate specifying images and their captions from the page layout macros, that is, to not have the page layout macros call the image-caption specification macros.
 My idea was to allow something like the following: